enoklearn/engineering/exercises/security/fetch-an-application-secret.md

 Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):

-1. ...
+1. Setup an AWS account
+2. Install the [AWS CLI](https://aws.amazon.com/cli/) on your machine (and run `aws configure`)
+3. Using [AWS Parameter Store](https://console.aws.amazon.com/systems-manager/parameters/?region=us-east-1&tab=Table), create several secrets using `SecureString` (these can be whatever you like)
+4. Use the AWS CLI to fetch secrets from the AWS Parameter Store vault
+5. Delete all of the secrets from AWS Parameter Store
+6. Share what you learned with your mentor!

 ## Questions

 Use these questions to guide your curiosity during the exercise:

-- ...
+- What is a "region" in a cloud provider?
+- What are some examples of application secrets?
+- Why do you want to keep secrets out of the hands of bad agents?
+- How would you integrate a secret into your application?
+- Does Web3 remove the need for application secrets?

 ## Reflection

 Use the following questions to reflect on what you learned with this exercise and discuss with your mentor:

-SELECT_AS_MANY_AS_YOU_WANT_BELOW_AND_DELETE_THIS

 - What conclusion can you share with your mentor?
 - What surprised you about this exercise?
 - How would you say this exercise stretched you?
 - What did this exercise show you about yourself?
-- If you were to mentor someone in the future, what highlights would you make sure they captured from this exercise?
-- How did this exercise build upon the learning outcomes from this topic?
-What would you change about the exercise to better suit your context for the next apprentice?
-- What did this leave you excited to dig further into?
-- Where do you want to go from here?
-- What would be your next step?
-What resources can support you in this next step?
-- When you connect with your mentor after this next step, what do you hope to share with them?
-To celebrate?

 ## Need help?